edurange/edurange-flask/edurange_refactored/templates/tutorials/Getting_Started/Getting_Started.md

 TASK: `cd` to `/bin` then `cd` back to your home directory.

-### pwd

-Now type in

-- `pwd`

-Hit enter, `pwd` is a command to print your working directory.
-In other words, it prints your location so you can see where you are.
-You should see something similar to `/home/yourusername`.
-To learn more type `man pwd` , then to get out of that page type `q`

 ### ls

+`ls` "lists" the files and directories of where you are now.

 Type

 - `ls`

-Hit enter, `ls` lists the files and directories of where you are now.

 There are parameters and options you can give a command.
 What if you wanted to list the permissions of a file and find hidden files?
 (Yes there are hidden files!)